 Familiarize yourself with tax laws and regulations to better understand your rights and options during settlement.
 The IRS offers several options to taxpayers who can’t afford to pay off their debt, ranging from payment plans and penalty abatement to settlement.

-Step 3: Communicate with the IRS
+Step 3: Communicate With the IRS

-- If you’re requesting a Currently Not Collectible status, call IRS at 800-829-1040.
+• When requesting Currently Not Collectible status, call the IRS at 800-829-1040.

 Step 4: Negotiate a Settlement

 If you’re hoping to apply for an Offer in Compromise, you can’t offer a random amount and expect the IRS to accept it.
-When negotiating a settlement with the IRS, you must determine the right amount using the Form 433-A.
+When negotiating a settlement with the IRS, you must determine the right amount using Form 433-A.

 Step 5: Submit Your Application

-- Application fee of $205
+• Application fee

 Step 6: Stay Organized and Keep Records